 Sneak in References to Your Engagement

-Your engagement can play a starring role in the décor; one bride included blueberries at each place setting because her husband proposed to her on Blueberry Point (a notecard at each table explained this).
+Your engagement can play a starring role in the décor.
+One bride included blueberries at each place setting because her husband proposed to her on Blueberry Point (a notecard at each table explained this).

-Choose Glassware That Fits Your Theme
+Choose Glassware That Matches Your Theme

 Crystal glasses in shades of blue and wicker baskets complement a southwestern ranch wedding with boho flair.
 Having a post-wedding brunch the next day?
 For a garden party theme, mismatched fine china sourced from a flea market will lend a dose of whimsy.